Get insider access

 Notable Mentions

 • Vizio M Series M51a-H6: The Vizio M Series M51a-H6 is a slightly more affordable alternative to the Vizio M Series M512a-H6.
-However, it's only a 5.1 setup, meaning it lacks up-firing drivers for Atmos content like the M512a, and it isn't as well-built.
+However, it's only a 5.1 setup, meaning it lacks up-firing drivers for Atmos content like the M512a and isn't as well-built.
 If you don't watch a lot of Atmos content, though, it's a fair alternative.
 See our review

 Recent Updates